COVID-19 update: State Library is closed to public from 12 noon 23 March | Read more

+The Queensland Literary Awards celebrate and promote outstanding Australian writers.
 State Library of Queensland proudly manages the awards in collaboration with sponsors, industry partners and the writing community.

-There are two unpublished manuscripts awards – the Glendower Award for an Emerging Queensland Writer and the David Unaipon Award for an Emerging Aboriginal and/or Torres Strait Islander Writer.
-Nominations close 30 June 2019 and there is no fee to apply.
+The awards include national prizes for outstanding books by Australian writers, illustrators and creators, two unpublished manuscripts awards – the Glendower Award for an Emerging Queensland Writer and the David Unaipon Award for an Emerging Aboriginal and/or Torres Strait Islander Writer, and development awards for Queensland writers – two Queensland Premier's Young Publishers and Writers Awards and three Queensland Writers Fellowships.
+Nominations close 30 April 2020 and there is no fee to apply.

-Stay up to date with the 2019 program by following the Queensland Literary Awards on Facebook and Twitter.
+Stay up to date with the 2020 program by following the Queensland Literary Awards on Facebook and Twitter.

 The Glendower Award for an Emerging Queensland Writer is supported by Jenny Summerson through the Queensland Library Foundation.